-We walked along the grounds near the provincial capitol and checked out the progress for the upcoming Manggahan Festival 2012 in Guimaras which would begin on April 15th.
+We walked along the grounds near the provincial capital and checked out the progress of the upcoming Manggahan Festival 2012 in Guimaras which would begin on April 15th.
 Looks like a lot more work had to be done.
 In past years more headway appeared to have been completed at this point.

 However, I’m sure that by the opening, everything will be in order.
 I’ll be reporting on that super event that celebrates the sweet mangoes of Guimaras.
 My asawa and I will definitely be in attendance.

 I spied a balut vendor as we were meandering around.
 Copious amounts of San Miguel Pale Pilsen were still in my system, so I stopped the fertilized duck salesman and asked if he had any balut.
 Sometimes only penoy is available.
 Penoy, penoy na may sabaw, does not have the visible duck embryo, and the center has the consistency of the yolk of a hard-boiled egg and is surrounded by a custard-like part.
 My Filipina asawa only eats the penoy and never indulges in balut.

 - “Do you have penoy?” my spouse asked the vendor.

 - “No balut, just penoy.” he answered.

 - “So no balut?”
 I said, with feigned disappoint in my voice.

 - “We have balut, sir.” he advised me.